filipekojak88/pands-project/README.md

     - [summary.txt](summary.txt): this text file provides details of the Iris dataset such as the first and last 5 rows of the dataset; a summary of the data types, categorical and continuos variables, and the correlation analysis.
     - [iris.data](iris.data): this file contains the Iris dataset imported from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/53/iris) [[12]](#12).
     - [histogram](histogram): this folder contains all the histograms in png files generated when running histogram.py.
-    - [imported_images](imported_images): this folder contains all the imported images that were edit and used in this project.
+    - [imported_images](imported_images): this folder contains all the imported images that were edited and used in this project.

 ## Get Help

 If you have any questions or need assistance while reviewing this project on Iris dataset, feel free to reach out to me via GitHub.
 I'll be glad to offer more information and support.
 A comprehensive list of references is available at the end of this README file.
-The numbers provided throughout this README.md and the notebook files (e.g., iris_project.ipynb) are direct links to their respective references in the reference section.
+The numbers that appear in this README.md and in the iris_project.ipynb are direct links to their respective references in the reference section.
 These references can provide additional insights into the methodologies and fundamentals employed in constructing this project.

 ## Contribute